Confidential Comments as Extra ValuesΒΆ

 Important

-If you enter a Visibility Role that is not already a user role in your database, you must create that role and assign it to those users that need to access this Extra Value.
+If you want to use a Visibility Role that is not already a user role in your database, you must create that role and assign it to those users that need to access this Extra Value.

 Any type of Extra Value can be assigned a Visibility Role.
 The above-mentioned Extra Value is merely an example.
 You can name them whatever suits your purpose.

-Only a BVCMS Admin can create Extra Values.
+Only someone with the Admin role can create Extra Values.
 Once a Visibility Role has been assigned, only a user with that role can view and edit those Extra Values.

 We have put sample Standard Extra Values in the newer databases under Admin > Advanced > Special Content > Text Content > StandardExtraValues2.
 If your database does not have these, use ?Help to contact support, and we will put those in your database for you.
 That will give you a starting point.